 Want to get inside the minds of great world leaders and learn from their decisions?
 If you are interested in global issues and diplomacy, then International Relations (IR) is the perfect major for you!
 In IR, you’ll learn about Latin American politics, Asian history, world religions, and more.
-Then test your skill and find success in the Model U.N. competition.
+Then test your skills and meet students from other colleges/universities at the Model U.N. competition.

 What are the required courses for an International Relations major?